-Did you know there is a new cannabinoid is causing quite a buzz within the hemp community?
+Did you know there is a new cannabinoid that is causing quite a buzz within the hemp community?
 If your guess was THC-O-acetate (THC-O), you’re absolutely correct.
-Any compound with “tetrahydrocannabinol (THC)” in the name is going to come with the assumption that it’s psychoactive, but it is important that first-timers have a more solid idea of what kind of experience they can expect from THC-O, since it’s unlike any other cannabinoid that exists on the market.
+Any compound with “THC” in the name is going to come with the assumption that it’s psychoactive, but it is important that first-timers have a more solid idea to know exactly “Does THC-O get you high?” since it’s unlike any other cannabinoid that exists on the market.

-The High of THC-O Compared vs. Other Cannabinoids
+The High of THC-O Compared to Other Cannabinoids

 THC-O-acetate is psychoactive, but as we know, the specific effects of a psychoactive substance can vary.
-What’s important to know about THC-O is that it was developed to be 3x as psychoactive as delta 9 THC – this means that unlike delta 8 THC and delta 10 THC, THC-O is not associated with a mild high by comparison.
+What’s important to know about THC-O is that it was developed to be 3x as psychoactive as delta 9 THC – this means that unlike delta 8 THC and delta 10 THC, and answering the question “Does THC O get you high?” – THC-O is not associated with a mild high by comparison.
 It was developed in the 1950s at a military base in the United States in an effort to develop a form of THC so strong that it could incapacitate opponents, and what was quickly determined is that it produces a strong psychedelic experience in concentrated amounts, which is something that other forms of THC are not capable of.

 People call THC-O the “spiritual cannabinoid,” and from what we’ve heard, this description is completely warranted.
 It can act like a hallucinogen, and many people say that its effects are more similar to those of psilocybin than marijuana.
 Now, like all cannabinoids, THC-O-acetate ultimately affects us all differently, but what we can say is that it offers a high that’s one-of-a-kind, and this is the primary reason why so many people wish to try it.
 No real studies have yet been done on its specific effects, but that could very well change as this cannabinoid begins to become more mainstream.

 The Delivery Method and Strength Matter